Jamiujay23/alx-zero_day/0x03-git/README.md

- # Software Engineering certificate in view
+ # I am enjoying my coding session
- # I will surely get there.
+ # With perseverance I will surely get there